fabiankuenzer/model-engineering/README.md

 All visualizations and models are exported into the root directory and can be listed with the terminal command `ls` or `ll`.
 For quicker execution the calculations are conducted with a data sample of 10.000 records.
 The total amount of samples can be changed in `main.py.`.
+Moreover, the code for the data understanding is commented to speed up execution.
+It can also be included in the code flow by adjusting the `main.py`.